tanchongmin/agentjo/README.md

 ### Acknowledgements
 - Idea for AgentJo was built over 5 years (2019 - 2024) during John's PhD, guided by Prof. Mehul Motani
 - Initial version (v0) of AgentJo (TaskGen) was done during John's time at Simbian AI (Feb - Oct 2024), alongside talented individuals such as Prince Saroj, Brian Lim, Richard Cottrill, Bharat Runwal, Hardik
+- API key sponsorship for AgentJo's development (v1 and above) is currently sponsored by: Kent Ridge AI
+- A shoutout here too for our past supporters sponsoring API keys for development of AgentJo v0: Yanok, Ajentik AI, Simbian AI

 ### Creator's Preamble
 Happy to share that we are beginning the phase to augment agents and incorporate them in larger systems.